spectrocloud/librarium/content/api/1-introduction.md

 </Intro>

+Create and modify the tenant and project scope resources and integration with other applications with Palette APIs.

-Palette platform capabilities are exposed via REST APIs that comply with open API standards.
+Palette platform capabilities are exposed via REST APIs provide a subset of features that comply with open application programming interface (API) standards.
 # Paths

 Every API's URI has the prefix of the version and the Palette resource, such as: `v1/spectroclusters/...`